shubhamojha1/shubhamojha1.github.io/_tabs/about.md

 — Socrates

-hi. here i post what i learn and document my horrible attempts at building full-stack applications (with a sprinkle of AI). i plan on doing so indefinitely, or until the singularity is achieved.
+hi. here i post what i learn and document my horrible attempts at building full-stack applications (with a sprinkle of AI). i plan on doing so indefinitely, or until singularity is achieved.

-thanks for reading this.
+talk AI to me :)